 Hey, this is Chicago.
 So when the weather’s finally nice, we don’t want to miss a minute of it, right?
 That’s where I come in.
+Time to protect your window investment.
 The first spring day you throw open your doors and windows, I want those doors and windows to work perfectly and be beautiful.

 Protect Your Window Investment with a Little Soap and Water

 A little maintenance goes a long way in ensuring your windows and screens stay serviceable.